lukeprofits/OpenMarket/README.md

 its rolling buffer, and relays CIDs.
 Desktops (always-on, more storage) carry more of the seeding;
 phones do their share within battery/storage limits.

-**Anonymity (and its limits).** Route the IPFS-upload hop over **Tor**; use throwaway npubs per listing for anonymous posting.
-Friend-to-friend forwarding hides the *uploader*, but your *direct* first hop and a global network observer are the limits — see the honest note below.
+**Anonymity (and its limits).** Run your connections (Nostr, gossip, any IPFS) over **Tor** where you can, and use **throwaway npubs per listing** for anonymous posting.
+Not-being-the-IPFS-uploader plus friend-to-friend forwarding hide the origin, but your *direct* first hop and a global network observer are the limits — see the honest note below.

 ## How payment works